 At Rehab 4 Alcoholism we offer bespoke alcohol treatment for those of you who are over sixty-five years old.
-Studies reveal there is a growth in ‘late onset alcoholism’.
-People who drank very little alcohol for the majority of their lifetime begin to drink alcohol later in life for a variety of reasons.
+Studies reveal there is a growth in ‘late-onset alcoholism’.
+People who drank very little alcohol for the majority of their life begin to drink alcohol later in life for a variety of reasons.
 The elderly increase their level of drinking often to kill pain, reduce boredom or to help them sleep at night.
 Because these people were not previously heavy drinkers, their alcoholism often goes unnoticed by those closest to them.
 Since the population’s proportion of elderly people is set to grow over the next twenty years, ‘late onset’ alcoholism is also set to become a much more common problem.

 If you are an elderly person who is concerned about your level of drinking, it is vitally important you seek out help immediately.
 Please call Rehab 4 Alcoholism FREE on 0800 111 4108 and an experienced counsellor will guide you through your treatment options.
 If you are a family member of an elderly person you suspect has developed a drinking problem, call our team today on 0800 111 4108.

 At Rehab 4 Alcoholism we offer a vast range of treatment options for the elderly who suffer from alcoholism.
 Treatment options vary from a home detox to outpatient and residential treatment.
-Each treatment option has its own particularly merits.
+Each treatment option has its own particular merits.
 The most appropriate form of treatment largely depends on your unique needs.
-When you call Rehab 4 Alcoholism a counsellor will conduct a thorough pre-admissions assessment and then recommend the form of treatment we feel is most suited to your particular needs.
+When you call Rehab 4 Alcoholism a counsellor will conduct a thorough pre-admission assessment and then recommend the form of treatment we feel is most suited to your particular needs.

 Generally, we recommend residential alcohol treatment.
-Here your elderly relative will live within the rehab centre whilst undergoing treatment for his or her alcoholism.
+Here your elderly relative will live in the rehab centre whilst undergoing treatment for his or her alcoholism.
 When alcohol consumption is suddenly brought to a halt, your loved one will experience alcohol withdrawal symptoms.
 This is a process known as ‘detoxification’.
 To prevent the onset of withdrawal symptoms your elderly relative will be assessed by a psychiatrist.
 The psychiatrist will assess the prescription medications your relative is currently consuming.
-Generally our psychiatrist prescribes a course of Librium.
+Generally, our psychiatrist prescribes a course of Librium.
 This drug reduces alcoholism-induced withdrawal symptoms to a safe level.

-Once detox concludes your elderly relative will engage with therapy sessions.
+Once detox concludes your elderly relative will engage in therapy sessions.
 These sessions treat the underlying mental causes of alcoholism.
 Therapy helps your relative examine the emotional, physical and mental reasons for drinking alcohol.
 Patients are then taught ways to cope with physical and mental pain in ways that do not involve drinking excessive amounts of alcohol.

-Treatment generally lasts for between twenty one and twenty eight days.
+Treatment generally lasts for between twenty-one and twenty-eight days.
 Once residential treatment is complete an action plan is drawn up aiming to reduce relapse once the patient is re-integrated life outside the rehabilitation centre.
 Patients are encouraged to attend local Alcoholics Anonymous meetings.
 Rehab centres generally offer extensive aftercare sessions for a further twelve months following the residential stage of rehabilitation.

 Call Rehab 4 Alcoholism free on 0800 111 4108 to claim your FREE assessment conducted by an experienced counsellor.
-Alternatively complete the enquiry form a member of our team will call you back shortly.
+Alternatively, complete the enquiry form a member of our team will call you back shortly.